 With the plethora of devices, technologies and terminologies out there, keeping track of what all the different acronyms stand for and what they mean can be a headache.
-We all know what WWW and DHCP stand for, but this page is dedicated to some of the more esoteric and quirky acronyms and initialisms that might be difficult to remember.
+This page is dedicated to some of the more esoteric and quirky acronyms and initialisms that might be difficult to remember.

 This list will be updated over time.